northbright/Notes/Linux/bash/output-colored-text-to-terminal-on-linux.md

 # Output Colored Text to Terminal on Linux

 ## Solution
-Use ANSI Color Codes to control the terminal text color There're 2 types of Codes: Format Codes and Color Codes
+Use ANSI Color Codes to control the terminal text color.
+There're 2 types of Codes: Format Codes and Color Codes.

 1. Select format code